kmayerb/tenextra/README.md

 Extra tools for parsing 10X VDJ annoations

 ### Purpose

-We consider the frequency of each unique chain (nucleotide-level), and how frequency of each alpha chain is paired with each unique beta chain.
+We consider the frequency of each unique chain (nucleotide-level), and the frequency of alpha-beta pairings within a pool of single cells.
-We attempt to use that information to distinguish 'true' pairings from likley cell-free DNA artifacts.
+We attempt to use that information to distinguish 'true' pairings from possible cell-free DNA artifacts.

-At the end of the day, if a cell has multiple alphas/betas pairings, and no obvious contaminating receptor is found, the remaining choice is to select, per single cell barcode, the A:B chains the highest umi counts.
+In those cases, if a cell has multiple alphas/betas pairings, and no obvious contaminating receptor is found, the procedure then is to select, per single cell barcode, the A:B chains with the highest umi counts.

 ### Basic Usage